Whole Body Health is Not Just The Number on the Scale

 8) The classical music world also has implicit fat shaming, and it's not only in opera.
 Although many musicians can recall different opera singers who were shamed in publications for playing a character of smaller dimension, most classical music media (magazines, ads, and more) are of thin, young people.
 If we take a look at the back catalogue of Strings Magazine or Strad Magazine, we'll see mostly thin white, young people gracing the covers.

 One of the challenges I face is looking at the assumptions I carry about other people's appearance, as well as the judgments I make about my own.
 As I've gotten older, I've seen many friends struggle with their weight after delivering children, as well as friends be diagnosed with hypothyroidism and other metabolic affecting disorders.
 I've seen how stress impacts my own health, and I've seen how prescription medicine can deeply impact weight, mood, and appetite.
 I also have tried to diet away my weight in the past with minimal success, and even as a child, was on the larger side of things.
 I've also seen thinner individuals who never gain weight or muscle, despite all of their attempts.
 Bodies are diverse and complicated.
-If weight loss was as simple as eat less, we would've succeeded by now.
+If weight loss was as simple as eat less or eat this one food, we would've succeeded by now.
 Think about how many different kinds of diets out there- if there was just one magic solution, we wouldn't need a million diet books and products.

 If we really want to look at health, let's start asking questions like, am I in physical pain often?
 Are there places in my body that always hurt?
 How's my energy?
 How's my digestion?
 Where are my body blind spots of weakness?
 Where can I improve my strength?
 Where can I improve mobility and range?
 How's my mood and stress?
 How often do I walk?
 How well do I sleep?
 How often do I drink alcohol and caffeine?
 Could I eat healthier foods more often?
 How is my cholesterol, blood pressure, etc?
 Can I do the things I want to do in my daily life?
 And so forth.